• Get Inspired

 Demolition, especially when done en masse, flattens that complexity.
 It replaces narrative with neutrality.
 Texture with efficiency.

 In short, it gives us the very aesthetic undercomplexity that Sitte spent his career warning against.
+And we’re doing it not out of need, but out of habit.

 So What Are We Really Preserving?